Joyce1312/se_project_react/README.md

 Users can:

-- View the current temperature and weather conditions (°F).
+- View the current temperature and weather conditions (°F/°C).
 - See recommended clothing items filtered by weather type (hot, warm, cold).
 - Open an item modal to preview an image and description.
 - Add new items through the Add Clothes form modal.
+- Delete items through the delete item form modal.
 - Navigate between desktop and mobile views with a responsive header and mobile menu toggle.

 ---